Rinnegatamante/Android2Vita-Candidate-Ports-List/README.md

 - Please read this README.md in full and check the candidate list, before submitting a new port candidate.
 # Android Port Requirements for Vita SO Loader
 ## Requirements Summary
-✔️ ARMv6 OR ARMv7 exexutable\
+✔️ ARMv6 OR ARMv7 executable\
 ✔️ OpenGL: GLES 1 or GLES 2\
 ✔️ FMOD: No FMOD Usage OR libfmod.so only\
 🔶 OpenGL: GLES 3+\